70aa-editCROPSQUARE2.jpg

 Honours Student (2023)

-Sarah joined the lab as an undergraduate summer student in 2021, and returned to complete Honours (First Class) research with a project to identify genes that modulate protein aggregation in cell and neurons models of ALS.
+Sarah joined the lab as an undergraduate summer student in 2021, and returned to complete Honours (First Class) to identify genes that modulate protein aggregation in ALS.

 yvonne Un